 When Elijah heard it, he pulled his cloak over his face and went out and stood by the cave.
 Then a voice said to him, “Why are you here, Elijah?”

 Now he knew.
-He knew he was wrong when running for his life.
-This time, he was ready.
+He knew he was wrong when he ran for his life.
+This time round, he was ready.
 After running for his life, after travelling through the outer deserts and climbing up the mountains, after facing the dark night of his soul, Elijah realised that the answer was already there, inside, under the Tree, where whispers were heard…

 20 July 2019 © AIOCS